 I'm always proud when my clients publish a new work, or even re-launch a newly edited novel.
 It's the end of an often intense period of editing and rewriting and the beginning of a new journey into the ever-expanding world of Indie publishing, where boundaries are always being pushed and reshaped.
 Below are some recently released works I'd encourage you to read, but especially to leave an honest review.
 As you know, such reviews are always welcome and go a long way to spreading the word and attracting other readers.

-The first is Irishman Ray Ronan's re-launched Lynn Clarke thriller, Bombay Blood, a cracker of a read with a female protagonist who'd stand well beside Lee Child's Jack Reacher.
+The first is Irishman Ray Ronan's re-launched Lynn Clarke thriller, To Die For, a cracker of a read with a female protagonist who'd stand well beside Lee Child's Jack Reacher.
 Ray has the knack for creating a rip-roaring twister of a story that will leave you breathless and hungry for more.
 Enjoy!

 Next up is Amy Tierney's second in the Calendar Days' series, April, a beautiful story of romance and the power of friendship, reintroducing us to Cathy, Sam, and their circle of close friends that will leave you smiling and longing to get your hands on the third in the series, already being written.